 From this point, part two of the Vinegar journey begins.
 It will take at least one month to complete.

 But it's all worth waiting.

-Beginning of December, both of our vinegars were finally ready.
+It is the beginning of December, and both of our vinegars are finally ready.

 The "regular" one, went into the darker bottles.